kollaeducation/ruby-on-rails/Silabus.md

 1. Written Test
 2. Live Code Interview

-# Week 7-8: Ruby on Rails In Depth & Other In Depth Topics
+# Ruby on Rails In Depth

 ## Week 7 - In Depth with Rails Concepts